It doesn't matter what time of the year it is, sometimes you just need to find the best fan to keep you cool.

 Science lesson over, what do we want from a fan?
 The main concerns are: will it fit in the space?
 Will it look good in there?
 Is it too noisy?
 And do we want a fanless design to make it safer for wandering infant fingers?
 That's right, you can buy fanless fans.

-Here are some of the top picks to consider.
+Here are some of the best fans to consider.
 Upvote the one you’d choose.
+And if you are really hot, then you may want to invest in the best ice cream maker.

 We have one of Maeco’s dehumidifiers in the office.
 The company also makes fans, and the MaecoFan 650 is one of the quietest around.